Victor0814gui/react-native-windows-samples/docs/getting-started.md

 ## Install React Native for Windows

 Remember to call `react-native init` from the place you want your project directory to live.
+As of react-native 0.71.0 typescript is installed by default

 ```bat
 npx react-native init <projectName> --template react-native@^0.71.0